This policy sets out People’s History Museum’s (PHM) obligations to protect, store and manage your data correctly under UK and EU data protection law.

 Databases are password protected where possible and passwords are changed on a regular basis and have strict structure criteria.
 Email updates for databases are taken care of in a timely manner and filed in an archive folder for future reference until such time this filing is in violation of data retention timescales, at which point the data is deleted.

 Papers to be destroyed which contain personal data from the database are shredded, never thrown away.
-Paper forms used for sign up to e-newsletters in one of our venues are kept securely in central locations until such time they can be destroyed because the data retention period has come to an end.
+Paper forms used for sign up to e-newsletters are kept securely in central locations until such time they can be destroyed because the data retention period has come to an end.

 All personal data is stored in a secure environment.